 Last week, a reader asked that I talk about the words orient and orientate and their, ummmm, evolution, so here we go.

-Again, according to Webster’s, orientate did not appear until 1849 and meant to turn to face to the east.
+According to the same Webster’s, orientate did not appear until 1849 and meant to turn to face to the east.
 In 1868, it started being used in much the same way as orient.
 Does anyone else see a mutational red flag of misuse here?
-(Our descriptivist friends will surely argue that it’s not an egregious mutation but, rather, a legitimate evolution of language—oh, wait, we’ve already determined that we don’t have any descriptivist friends.)
+(Our descriptivist friends will surely argue that it’s not an egregious mutation but, rather, a legitimate evolution of language.)

 In any case, most grammarians that I know prefer to stick with orient.